npm/cli/docs/content/commands/npm-search.md

 performs a linear, incremental, lexically-ordered search through package metadata for all files in the registry.
 If your terminal has color support, it will further highlight the matches in the results.
-This can be disabled with the config item `color`
+This can be disabled with the config item `color`.

 Additionally, using the `--searchopts` and `--searchexclude` options paired with more search terms will include and exclude further patterns.